 |Points of Interest||

-Chenies Manor and Latimer House were both once part of the same estate, which was known as Isenhampstead, but in 1326 it was split between two barons.
-The Tudor era Chenies (www.cheniesmanorhouse.co.uk) became the seat of the Russell family, better known as the Earls and later Dukes of Bedford, who also owned large swathes of what is now Bloomsbury and Covent Garden.
-They later acquired Woburn Abbey.
-This accounts for street names in those areas of London such as Russell Square, Bedford Square, Woburn Place and Chenies Street, which is between Goodge Street station and Gower Street.
-When the Russells moved to Woburn Abbey, Chenies Manor fell into disrepair and one wing fell down, as you can see if you inspect the current house closely.
+Chenies Manor and Latimer House were both once part of the same estate, which was known as Isenhampstead.
+But in 1326 it was split between two barons.
+Chenies became the seat of the Russell family.
+Then in 1547, as part of the Dissolution of the Monasteries, Henry VIII gave them Woburn Abbey, which became their principal seat.
+At the same time they were created Earls of Bedford, becoming Dukes of Bedford in the 17th century.
+The family owned - and still does own - large amounts of land in Bloomsbury in London, which accounts for street names there such as Russell Square, Bedford Square and Woburn Place.
+There is also a Chenies Street between Goodge Street station and Gower Street.
+After the Russells moved to Woburn Abbey, Chenies Manor fell into disrepair and one wing fell down, as you can see if you inspect the current house closely.
 The manor was sold by the family in 1954 to pay death duties, but is still in private hands.
 It is open Wednesday, Thursday and bank holiday afternoons from April to October.

 The Church of St Michaels at Chenies has a private side chapel – the Bedford Chapel – where the Russells were buried.
 It is not open to the public, but their tombs can be glimpsed through the glass windows.

-Latimer House also has a long history as the home of the barons Chesham, but despite its impressive Tudor-style facade, the current house – which is now a conference centre – only dates from 1863, when it was rebuilt after a fire.
-From 1847 to 1971 the house was the National Defence College and it was allegedly used for interrogating prisonners in the Second World War.
+Latimer House has a long history as the home of the barons Chesham, but the current house only dates from 1838, when it was rebuilt after a fire.
+In the Second World War it was used for interrogating captured German pilots and U-boat captains, while from 1953 to 1971 it was the National Defence College.
+It is now a country house hotel used for weddings and conferences.
 Note the fine farm in the valley below the house: this is on the site of a 1st century Roman villa.

 You will not be surprised to learn that Chesham is the furthest Underground station from central London, and that it is the one with the most infrequent service – just two trains an hour.
-From there to Chalfont & Latimer is the biggest distance between stations on the system.
+From there to Chalfont & Latimer is the biggest distance between stations on the system - 6.3km (2.9 miles).
 If you wonder why this branch exists, it is because Chesham was the original terminus of the Metropolitan Line.
-There was apparently a plan to continue the line to Berkhamsted, but instead in 1892 the line was extended to Amersham and Aylesbury, bypassing Chesham: see the Thames and Chilterns page at http://railway-history.blogspot.com.
+There was apparently a plan to continue the line to Berkhamsted, but instead in 1892 the line was extended to Amersham and Aylesbury, bypassing Chesham.

-In those days Chalfont & Latimer station was known as Chalfont Road, a common Victorian name for stations which were nowhere near the places they served.
+In those days Chalfont & Latimer station was known as Chalfont Road, a common Victorian name for stations which were not particularly near the places they purported to serve.
 In this case, the village of Chalfont St Giles is 2.5 miles away to the south, and is actually closer to Seer Green station on the Beaconsfield line (which was built ten years later).
 The housing you now see around the station dates to the 1920s and 1930s.

 After the walk, we would love to get your feedback